-The Associations repairs service performance remains very strong with all emergency repairs being completed in an average of 1.73 hours.
-On average the non-emergency repairs took 5.4 days to complete, well within the 10 day target.
+The performance of the Association's repair service remains very strong with all emergency repairs being completed in an average of 1.15 hours.
+On average the non-emergency repairs took 6.03 days to complete, well with the 10-day target.